Install required packages if not already installed

 library(lubridate) # For date manipulation

-library(scales) # For formatting numbers and dates
+library(scales) # For formatting numbers and dates1.3 Introduction to R and RStudio

 R is a powerful programming language and environment for statistical computing and graphics.
 RStudio is an integrated development environment (IDE) that makes working with R easier and more productive.